ovh/docs/pages/cloud/private-cloud/creation_vlan/guide.en-gb.md

 ## Requirements

-- Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
+- Being an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- Have a user account with access to vSphere as well as the specific rights for Networking (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- A user account with access to vSphere as well as the specific rights for Networking (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))

 ## Instructions

-In the Hosted Private Cloud solutions, VLANs can be used to isolate private communications between different OVHcloud services that are vRack-compatible (Dedicated Server, Public Cloud, etc.).
+In the Hosted Private Cloud solutions, VLANs can be used to isolate private communications between different OVHcloud services that are vRack-compatible (Dedicated Server, Public Cloud instance, etc.).

-First, go to your vSphere client's `Networking` view.
+First, go to your vSphere client's `Networking`{.action} view.
 Deploy the **vrack** folder then right-click on the **dVS** ending in *-vrack* and finally click on `New Distributed Port Group`{.action}.

 ![vRack](images/07network.png){.thumbnail}